-Long before the Christian era, young men in disguise would roam the streets of Rome carousing during the winter Saturnalia.
-In the third century, A.D., the emperor Aurelius fixed December 25 – the winter solstice under the Julian calendar – as the birthday of the Invincible Sun, which the Romans worshipped.
+Long before the birth of Jesus and Christianity, young men in disguise would roam the streets of Rome carousing during the winter Saturnalia.
+In the third century, A.D., the emperor Aurelius fixed December 25, the winter solstice under the Julian calendar, as the birthday of the Invincible Sun, which the Romans worshipped.
 The dates of the Saturnalia and the Sun Festival roughly collided, making for a week-long midwinter party.

-A couple of centuries later, the early Christian Church cleverly consolidated and converted these pagan feasts to a Christian holiday, declaring December 25 the birthday of Jesus, Son of God, and called it “Christ Mass” or Christmas.
+A couple of centuries later, the early Christian Church cleverly consolidated and converted these pagan feasts to a Christian holiday so that they could celebrate without persecution from Rome, declaring December 25 the birthday of Jesus and calling it “Christ Mass” or Christmas.

 During the revelry, small tokens were distributed, suggesting the gifts brought by the three kings.
 Thus the origin of current day ‘throws’ which are dispensed to parade goers from the scores of floats which comprise the twenty-first century Mardi Gras .

 Masked balls would become the pinnacle of Twelfth Night first in Renaissance Italy and then to France and England.
-Early New Orleans Creoles called them les bals des rois, for the kings who presided over the masked merrymaking.
+Early New Orleans Creoles would later call them "les bals des rois," for the kings who presided over the masked merrymaking.

-A mock king for the night was chosen by chance: whoever found a coin or a bean in a piece of special “king cake” (named for the Three Kings) was crowned monarch of Twelfth Night.
-His Majesty could then choose his Queen or she was also selected by Luck of the draw.
-The young lady who found a pea in her piece of cake was the chosen consort for the evening.
+A mock king for the ball was chosen by chance: whoever found a coin or a bean in a piece of special “king cake” (named for the Three Kings) was crowned monarch of Twelfth Night.
+His Majesty could then choose his Queen or allow her to be selected by luck of the draw.
+The young lady who found a pea in her piece of cake would become the chosen consort for the evening.
 The cake, bean and pea are ancient symbols of fertility.

 Later the masked balls and entertainment continued through Shrove Tuesday, a day the French called Mardi Gras, or Fat Tuesday and celebrated the day before Lent.

 Ironically, the solemn, austere period of Lent actually created Carnival, which means, literally, “farewell to meat.”
-All carnival revelries began with the frenzied over indulgence of people about to bid a temporary, but very fond adieu to the pleasure of the flesh.
+All carnival revelries began with the frenzied indulgence of people about to bid a temporary - but very fond - adieu to the pleasure of the flesh.

-Another irony, the date for Easter (which determines Lent and therefore Mardi Gras) was determined by the Spring Equinox, a major pagan festival of ancient Rome, which the early Church characteristically morphed into a major feast day.
+Just as Christmas was moved to December coincide with Roman pagan celebrations, the date for Easter (which determines Lent and therefore Mardi Gras) was determined by the Spring Equinox, a major pagan festival of ancient Rome.

 When the French explorer, Pierre le Moyne, the Sieur de la Iberville, set up a camp about 60 miles south of the future La Nouvelle Orleans, he named the site Pointe du Mardi Gras.
 It was apropos since the date was March 3, 1699, Mardi Gras Day back home.